tbfld/counter.ink/content/blg/new/2025-01-30-on-bsky-and-mastodon.md

 ---
-title: 2025-01-30-on-bsky-and-mastodon
+title: 2025-01-30 on bsky and mastodon
 description:
 extract:
 created: 2025-01-30 10:08
 updated: 2025-02-14 22:04
 author:
 images:
 order:
 enableToc:
 permalink:
 aliases:
-draft:
+draft: false
-publish:
+publish: false
 date: 2025-01-30
 tags:
   - communication
   - corporation
   - internet
   - politics
   - protocol
   - right
-status: "final"
+status: final
 ---

 It occurs to me, as we see more and more people drifting toward Bsky, that the conventional wisdom is that Mastodon “died” or is in the doldrums or somesuch — because it didn’t immediately explode into a magical Xwitter-killer I guess?
 Nothing could be farther from the truth.
 It’s rolling along merrily in a low-key way.
 Bsky is fine, but it has a very familiar undercurrent: it feels like some overhyped trendy restaurant full of being *“mwa! mwa!” faaaaabulous*.
 Mastodon’s vibe is more like your favorite quiet neighborhood café, especially now that the finger-wagging phase is mostly over.